d-lopes/options-advisor/README.md

 ## How to test?

-simply run `python3 -m unittest` from the root directory
+simply run `coverage run -m pytest` from the root directory

 see answer to following stack overflow article for further info: <https://stackoverflow.com/questions/1896918/running-unittest-with-typical-test-directory-structure>